molo17inc/gluesync-bootstrapper/README.md

 ### Before you start

-The tool is interactive, that means that it requires you to have a Gluesync deployed and running.
+The tool is interactive, that means that it requires you to have a Gluesync deployed and running since it directly talks to the CoreHub API to retrieve all the needed informations from source and target databases involved in the pipeline setup you're configuring.

 ### Usage of main.py
 The `main.py` script is the main entry point for the Gluesync Bootstrapper.
 It is used to start the synchronization process, creating a new pipeline and starting the agents based on the given config.json file.
 That config file should contain the connection properties for the source and target databases.